ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 ## Posts & Pages

-There are two main types of web pages that i am using; the default `post` type which goes to the `_posts` and converts any `.md` file into an html page and a `page` which is rendered based on the templates defined in `/_pages`.
+There are two main types of web pages that I am using; the default `post` type which goes to the `_posts` and converts any `.md` file into an html page and a `page` which is rendered based on the templates defined in `/_pages`.

 What is notable about a **page** is the ability to define a `permalink` in the front matter e.g., `permalink: /tags.html`.
 This means that this is the page that will be access from `{{site.url}}/tags`.
 Jekyll will then look at the `layout` defined in the front matter and render the correct file from `_layouts`.

 ## Collaborating on Posts

-Since one of the reasons i moved to Jekyll and markdown-based blog is to enable people to contribute to my posts.
-To do so, i host the posts into a [separate Github repository](https://github.com/ahmadassaf/blog) and include that as a separate git submodule by configuring the `.gitmodules` as follows:
+Since one of the reasons I moved to Jekyll and markdown-based blog is to enable people to contribute to my posts.
+To do so, I host the posts into a [separate Github repository](https://github.com/ahmadassaf/blog) and include that as a separate git submodule by configuring the `.gitmodules` as follows:

 ```
 [submodule "_posts"]